Sia Ming Yean

 About me

-I am a developmental psychologist who is interested in curiosity and learning in young children.
-I did my PhD at the University of Nottingham (Malaysia Campus) under the supervision of Prof. Julien Mayor, where I examined word learning strategies that children use.
-After my PhD, I worked as a post-doctoral researcher at the University of Göttingen in Germany with Prof. Nivedita Mani on early language acquisition.
-I then moved to National Taiwan Normal University and worked with Prof. Shinmin Wang on projects related to shared book reading and children's brain activation.
+I am a developmental psychologist interested in curiosity and learning in young children.
+I am currently a post-doctoral researcher at Peking University, where I work with Dr. Ran Wei on AI-based interventions designed to improve children's narrative skills.
+I completed my PhD at the University of Nottingham (Malaysia Campus) under the supervision of Prof. Julien Mayor, examining children's word learning strategies.
+Following my PhD, I worked as a post-doctoral researcher at the University of Göttingen in Germany with Prof. Nivedita Mani and later at National Taiwan Normal University with Prof. Shinmin Wang.

 From story time to shared reading